shuaiZend/language_zh_cn/README.md

 # Contribute
 To help push the '*Chinese (中文) Magento2 Language Pack (zh_CN)*' forward please goto [this](https://crowdin.com/project/magento-2/zh) crowdin page and translate the lines.

+# Authors
+The translations are done by the [official Magento2 translations project](https://crowdin.com/project/magento-2).

+Code generation is sponsored by [Wijzijn.Guru](http://www.wijzijn.guru/).